Connecting a bot via API

-> Graspil offers different methods to connect a bot to the system.
-This article describes the method of connecting using the API.
-In your personal account, when connecting a bot, you can review all the connection options.
+> Graspil offers different ways to connect a bot to the system.
+Here we describe the connection method using the API.

-There are two methods for sending data to Graspil via the API:
+There are two methods of sending data to graspil via the API:

-1. [Batch Data Sending](#batch-data-sending) — the preferred method
+1. [Batch data sending](#paketnaya-otpravka-dannykh) — the preferred option

 {% hint style="info" %}